paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

   (A) after the member has completed six months of active duty or, in the case of a member of a reserve component, after the member has completed basic or recruit training;

-  (B) after a member of Space 11 So in original.
-Probably should be preceded by “the”.
-Force has completed six months of sustained duty or in the case of a member not on sustained duty, after the member has completed basic or recruit training; and
+  (B) after a member of the Space Force has completed six months of sustained duty or in the case of a member not on sustained duty, after the member has completed basic or recruit training; and

   (C) at the time when the member reenlists.